Virginia DUI Lawyer

 The penalties attached to a finding of guilt on a driving under the influence charge are severe as it is considered a Class 1 misdemeanor in the Commonwealth of Virginia.
 Section 18.2-270 of the Code of Virginia states that the maximum punishment for a first offense is a $2,500 fine, one year in jail, and the loss of one’s driving privileges for one year.
 However, the penalties associated with a drunk driving conviction do not stop there.
 Every person convicted of an impaired driving offense must attend a mandatory alcohol safety program called the Virginia Alcohol Safety Action Program (VASAP), which costs several hundred dollars to complete.
 A convicted driver will also face increased insurance rates which inevitably result from a conviction for drunk driving, and a suspension of their driving privileges.
 There are also serious social consequences that can result from developing a criminal record.
-Future opportunities in education and employment may be impacted as well.
+Future opportunities in education and employment may be impacted as well making it imperative that a Virginia DUI attorney is consulted as soon as possible.

 The field sobriety tests that are usually administered during a DUI stop are the standardized tests that are approved by the National Highway Traffic Safety Administration (NHTSA).
 The tests include the Horizontal Gaze Nystagmus (HGN) Test, the Walk-and-Turn (WAT) test, and the One-Leg Stand (OLS) test.
 These tests require an individual to follow very specific directions, have extremely good balance, and also divide their attention between several stimuli at one time.
 Police officers use the tests to identify signs of impairment in drivers.
 Unfortunately, there are myriad other factors that may impact the results of a field sobriety test, including various medical conditions, the driver’s footwear, weather conditions, and how flat the road is where the tests are being performed.
 It is very difficult for people to pass the field sobriety tests even when they have not been drinking alcohol.